 What is iOS?
 Unveiled in 5 Minutes: Key Features & Uses

-This article aims to demystify iOS, offering a comprehensive guide that illuminates its functionalities, history, and distinctions from iPadOS.
+This article aims to demystify iOS, offering a full guide that illuminates its functionalities, history, and distinctions from iPadOS.
 Whether you're a seasoned iPhone enthusiast or a curious newcomer, this guide promises to enrich your understanding and appreciation of the intricate world of iOS.
+If the menu looks different on your device, compare the software version before assuming the feature is gone.
+A small settings or account difference is often what explains why the same steps look different on another device.

 What is Apple iOS?